 Replace your target URL in your CMS or webhook source with your unique Webhook Debounce receive URL.

 Every incoming hit resets or extends your configured window.
-Ten saves in Contentful become one pending job.
+Ten publishes become one pending job.

 Choose how the timer behaves when hits keep coming in.